Most likely your business has a new budget starting fresh in January of 2020.

 This morning Brian Hoffman from Killer Infographics shared Your Video Marketing Handbook infograph with me.
 Note the bottom third of the infograph (before the sources) offers 5 points on how to effectively market and use your video to get the results you desire (my paraphrasing):

 - Include a hook

 - Use social networks (try to get a celebrity endorsement)

 - Crank out quality on a regular basis

 - Use a call to action to get them to the next step

 One challenge with marketing with video, similar to many of the other internet platforms, when the video information stays out there on YouTube or Vimeo, things change so rapidly, information quickly becomes out-of-date.
+You might want to shoot the current breaking news but if you use traditional marketing strategies from years ago, they might make your content a little redundant.
 Here’s a video I compiled from marketing info that isn’t that old, but many of the stats and images feel “ancient.”

 So how will you be using video in the next few months in your marketing?
 Leave a comment below.